Pauni: Archaeological sites

 Suleman Tekri Stupa.
-A second stupa was excavated by Nagpur University near the village of Chandakapur, about 600 meters south of Jagannath Tekri.
+A second stupa was excavated by Rashtrasant Tukadoji Maharaj Nagpur University near the village of Chandakapur, about 600 meters south of Jagannath Tekri.
 The Suleman Tekri stupa has a diameter of 41.6 meters, larger than the main stupa at Sanchi, and is dated to circa the 1st century BCE, with extensions down to the 2nd century CE.
 Although monumental, no sculptures or decorations were found from this stupa, suggesting a severe, unadorned, design.
 Coins of Satakarni were found in association with the stupa.
 Coins of the Western Satraps were also found.

 Hardolal Tekri.
 This is a mound outside the town.
 A large megalith stone was found here, inscribed in the early historic period with the name of the ruler Bhagadatta.
 The stone is now in the collections of the Nagpur Central Museum.
 This mound was not a stupa.

 Coins and inscriptions

 Coins and pillar inscriptions of the Western Satraps were found in Pauni.

-Coins were found belonging to the Satavahanas and the Western Satraps (Rudrasimha).
-These Satavahana coins, among them coins of the early Satavahana king Satakarni, were found at the two stupa sites, confirming that ancient Vidarbha was part of the Satavahana Empire (1st century BCE - 2nd century CE).
+Coins were found belonging to the Satavahanas and the Western Satraps (Rudrasimha I).
+These Satavahana coins, among them coins of the early Satavahana king Satakarni, were found at the two stupa sites, confirming that ancient Vidarbha was part of the Satavahana dynasty (1st century BCE - 2nd century CE).

 A few dozen donative inscriptions in the Brahmi script have been found at the site of Pauni, in a style similar to the inscriptions of Bharhut and Sanchi.